zengm-games/zengm.com/basketball-gm.com/_posts/2020-08-10-smarter-contract-generation.md

 The problem is, that's simply not how contracts are set in reality, and for good reason.
 It lacks a global perspective.
 Like if no team has max cap space, or if there are better free agents they'd rather spend it on, then it doesn't matter if a player thinks he "deserves" a big contract.
 This resulted in situations where sometimes good players would go unsigned in free agency, because no team had enough money to meet their demands.

-Today, there is a new contract generation system in BBGM and FBGM that solves this problem by incorporating a global perspective.
+Today, there is a new contract generation system in BBGM that solves this problem by incorporating a global perspective.
 Contracts are generated with knowledge of how much cap space teams have and what other players are on the market.
 So if, due to some random fluke, you find yourself with a very good free agent class in a league without much cap space, players will ask for less money.
 Or if you find the opposite, a poor free agent class in a league where teams have tons of money, players will ask for more money.

 Give it a try and [let me know what you think](/contact/).
 Or read on for more details about how it works, which is pretty cool.